cheptoo-tk/phishing-email-detection-distilbert-gas/README.md

-# Phishing Email Detection using DistilBERT and Google Apps Script
+# Phishing Email Detection using DistilBERT-Based Model and Google Apps Script

 An automated phishing email detection system that combines DistilBERT's NLP capabilities with Google Apps Script automation to detect phishing attempts in real-time.
 The system leverages a fine-tuned DistilBERT model achieving 99.58% accuracy to analyze incoming emails and identify potential phishing threats.